aceofgreens/aceofgreens.github.io/content/articles/2025-12-14-portfolio_optimization_and_capm.md

 status:
 ---

-Investing is important and it seems like almost everyone has an opinion on how to do it.
-I've decided to look at the problem setting a bit more formally, through the lens of portfolio optimization theory, to better understand its nuances.
+I've decided to look at the problem of portfolio optimization a bit more formally, to better understand its nuances.
+The end goal of this post is to explain the beta coefficient, observable in many finance websites.
+Along the way, we'll see how portfolio optimization serves as the microfoundations on equilibrium theories in the market of risky assets.

 **The market**.
 We model the return of an asset in a given period as a random variable $r$ with mean $m$ and variance $\sigma^2$.
 When there are $N$ such risky assets in the market, their means are a vector $\mathbf{m} \in \mathbb{R}^{N}$ and their covariance is a matrix $\mathbf{\Sigma} \in \mathbb{R}^{N, N}$.
 A portfolio, also called a fund, is a combination of assets such that its return is a linear combination of the returns of the assets held.
 If the vector $\mathbf{x}$ represents the percentage of each asset, then the portfolio's mean return is $\mathbf{x}^T \mathbf{m}$, and its variance is $\mathbf{x}^T \mathbf{\Sigma} \mathbf{x}$.
 In all that follows, we assume that $\mathbf{m}$ and $\mathbf{\Sigma}$ are known.
 This is, of course, far-fetched for the real world, but less so here.